I grew up in music. It’s how my family communicates, celebrates, mourns, loves, and just passes the time.

-I lived my childhood in an area of the country famous for its country music history.
+I spent my childhood in an area of the country famous for its country music history.
 I’m as formed by music and mountains as I am by the cells that build my body.
 Music is in my blood.
 My soul was nurtured by the sounds of guitars and drum sets and fiddles and banjos.
 What I’m getting at here is that the one thing that makes me who I am, more than anything else in my life, is music.
 My roots run deep and firm and, well, musical, in the brushy, misty mountains of Southwest Virginia and Northeast Tennessee.

 As they say, it’s Bristol, baby.
-Or, more aptly for this post, it’s (all about) Bristol, baby.
+Or, more aptly for this post, it’s all about Bristol, baby.

 You might have been to music festivals, but you’ve never been to a festival quite like Bristol’s Rhythm and Roots Reunion.
 Bristol cemented its place in music history in 1927 with the Bristol Sessions, essentially the founding of modern country music.
-Since then (and even before), Bristol and the surrounding area has been a gathering place for musicians and music lovers to come together, collaborate, and celebrate.
+Since then (and long before), Bristol and the surrounding area has been a gathering place for musicians and music lovers to come together, collaborate, and celebrate.
 That’s what Rhythm and Roots is all about.

 Once a year, Bristol, a city that spans Virginia and Tennessee, closes State Street and its side streets for several blocks.
 It sets up stages, brings in vendors for arts, crafts, and food, and invites musicians from all over the country to play for a three-day celebration of music and mountain culture.